fclaerho/ansible-role-syskit/README.md

 <!-- THIS IS A GENERATED FILE, DO NOT EDIT -->

+Version 0.1.
 Debian system integration Kit.
 Configure users, groups, firewall, proxies, logs, etc.

-* * *

 ## Supported Platforms